SteadyCadence/api-docs/content/06-records.md

 POST /api/v1/organizations/{organization_slug}/projects/{project_slug}/spatial/
 ```

-Use the above method to create a new spatial unit / project location.
+Use this method to create a new spatial unit / project location.

 **Request Payload**